TN 35 (12-24)

 $1,600 – 26.21 = $1,573.79 (Recalculated)

-$3,100 – 50.79 = $3,049.21 (Paid to Attorney B)
+$3,100 – 50.79 = $3,049.21 (Paid to Representative B)

-SSA will refund the excess assessment to Representative A.
+We will refund the excess assessment to Representative A.

-$77.00 – 26.21 = $50.79 (Refund paid to Attorney A)
+$77.00 – 26.21 = $50.79 (Refund paid to Representative A)

 E. Procedure – Field Office Actions

-• the representatives are authorized fees in different amounts, or
+• The representatives are authorized fees in different amounts, or

 F. Procedure – PC Actions